belle2/basf2/analysis/doc/DecayString.rst

 Particle can be marked as unspecified particle with an at-sign, :code:`'@'`, in the DecayString.
 If the particle is marked as unspecified it will not checked for its identity when doing :ref:`MCMatching`.
 Any particle which decays into the correct daughters will be flagged as correct.
+The marker should be added to the beginning of the particle name.
-For example the DecayString :code:`'@Xsd -> K+ pi-'` would match all particles which decay into a Kaon and a pion, for example K*, B0, D0, ...
+For example the DecayString :code:`'@K*0 -> K+ pi-'` would match all particles which decay into a Kaon and a pion, for example K*, B0, D0, Xsd ...
 Still the daughters need to be stated correctly so this can be used for "sum of exclusive" decays.
 Here is an example of use: